olileger/sBeull/README.md

 # sBeull
-A Framework to build distributed in-memory reliable objects using Python
+A Framework to build network-distributed reliable objects using Python